Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

 <meta name="viewport" content="width=device-width, initial-scale=1.0, user-scalable=yes">

-The following three rules must be (strictly) observed in responsive web design:
+The following three rules must be (strictly) followed in responsive web design:

 1. Do not use an absolute font size.

-2. Do not use a fixed size for images.
+2. Do not use a fixed image size.

 The problem with images is that high-resolution images consume more data and therefore take longer to load.
-One solution to this problem is to upload multiple resolutions for the same image onto the server and then transfer the image with the appropriate resolution.
+One solution to this problem is to store multiple resolutions for the same image on the server and then transfer the image with the appropriate resolution.

-3. Do not use absolute values for different areas of the layout.
+3. Do not use absolute values for different regions of the layout.

 The layout must be flexible.
 Otherwise, different screen resolutions may cause unwanted shifts in the areas.
 Values in percent or em are better than values in px.